 Fake it ’till you make it: When in doubt, you can split it down the middle and use a softer “w” sound somewhere between the two.

 An often mispronounced town name that is a great example because it shows all the above rules (except W) is Pā’ia.
 Most visitors say “Pie A ah.”
 Wrong.
 Let’s break it down, because if you can do this one, you’re well on your way to doing the rest:

 – First notice the ‘ stop.
 It tells us this is two sounds stuck together.

-- Next, the macron over ā tells us this is a long a.
+– Next, the macron over ā tells us this is an elongated a.

 – So “Pā” is said just like it is spelled, and “ia” is said like “e-ah.”
 Slip a short stop in between, and you have it: [listen]